 In the original lawsuit, BOA filed a motion to dismiss under Federal Rule of Civil Procedure 12(b)(6), (Torres Doc. # 12), and Plaintiffs amended their complaint, (Torres Doc. # 16).
 Following BOA's second motion to dismiss, (Torres Doc. # 17), the presiding judge severed the claims and required Plaintiffs to sue separately, (Torres Doc. # 19).
-Plaintiffs Machado and Acosta filed a separate complaint on October 30, 2017.
+Plaintiffs Aranzola and Diaz filed a separate complaint on October 30, 2017.
 (Doc. # 1).
 Three months later, on March 7, 2018, Plaintiffs filed an Amended Complaint.
-(Doc. # 26).
+(Doc. # 30).

-The Amended Complaint alleges BOA committed four fraudulent acts: (1) falsely telling Plaintiffs that "they can't be current on their mortgage to qualify for a HAMP loan modification" and failing to tell Plaintiffs that they could qualify for HAMP if default was reasonably foreseeable ("HAMP Eligibility Claim"); (2) falsely telling Plaintiffs the requested supporting financial documents Plaintiffs had submitted to BOA were missing ("Supporting Documents Claim"); (3) falsely telling Plaintiffs that they were approved for a HAMP modification and needed to start making trial payments ("HAMP Approval Claim"); and (4) fraudulently omitting how inspection fees charged to Plaintiffs' account would be applied ("Inspection Fee Claim").
+Amended Complaint alleges BOA committed four The fraudulent acts: (1) falsely telling Plaintiffs that "being past due and in default on their mortgage loan was required for a loan modification" and failing to tell Plaintiffs that they could qualify for HAMP if default was reasonably foreseeable ("HAMP Eligibility Claim"); (2) falsely telling Plaintiffs the requested supporting financial documents Plaintiffs had submitted to BOA were incomplete ("Supporting Documents Claim"); (3) falsely telling Plaintiffs that they were approved for a HAMP modification and needed to start making trial payments ("HAMP Approval Claim"); and (4) fraudulently omitting how inspection fees charged to Plaintiffs' account would be applied ("Inspection Fee Claim").
 (Id. at ¶¶ 38, 41, 48, 55).

-BOA moved to dismiss (Doc. # 33), and the Court granted that motion in part and denied it in part, (Doc. # 37).
+BOA moved to dismiss (Doc. # 37), and the Court granted that motion in part and denied it in part, (Doc. # 42).
 The Court dismissed the Supporting Documents Claim, HAMP Approval Claim, and Inspection Fee Claim with prejudice, but allowed the HAMP Eligibility Claim to survive.
 (Id.).

-Regarding the HAMP Eligibility Claim, Plaintiffs allege that on January 7, 2010, a BOA representative told Plaintiffs that a modification requires a default.
-(Doc. # 26 at ¶ 38).
+Regarding the HAMP Eligibility Claim, Plaintiffs allege that on February 25, 2011, a BOA representative told Plaintiffs that a modification requires a default.
+(Doc. # 30 at $\P$ 38).
 According to Plaintiffs, a modification in fact requires either a default or that default be "reasonably foreseeable."
 (Id.).
 Allegedly, BOA's misrepresentation was "specifically designed by BOA to set Plaintiffs up for foreclosure."
-(Id. at \P 39).
+(Id. at $\P$ 39).
 Plaintiffs allegedly relied on BOA's misrepresentation, stopped paying their mortgage, and "fell into default status."
-(Id. at \P 40).
-They ascribe "the loss of their home and the equity in that home" to BOA's alleged misrepresentation.
-(Id. at \P 40, 53).
+(Id. at $\P$ 40).
+They ascribe the "the loss of their home and the equity in that home" to BOA's alleged misrepresentation.
+(Id. at $\P$ 40, 53).

 BOA moved for summary judgment on August 31, 2018, arguing, among other things, that Plaintiffs' claim is barred by the Rooker-Feldman doctrine.
 (Doc. # 47).
-Plaintiffs have responded, (Doc. # 57), and BOA has replied, (Doc. # 59).
+Plaintiffs have responded, (Doc. # 61), and BOA has replied, (Doc. # 65).
 The Motion is now ripe for review.